 About the Tutor

 Jack is an experienced professional marine ecologist with broad range of field skills and scientific knowledge.
 With a focus on marine mammals and seabirds, Jack has worked all over the world on research projects studying these animals in their natural habitats.
 Jack was formerly the Senior Tutor at FSC Millport, where he led the provision of science, wildlife and outdoor activity courses to learners of all ages.
-He has taught seabird, marine mammal and other wildlife courses at FSC centres for the last 6 years and has an in-depth knowledge of the sites and species that feature in his courses.
+He has taught seabird, marine mammal and other wildlife courses at Field Studies Council centres for the last 6 years and has an in-depth knowledge of the sites and species that feature in his courses.
 His love of marine megafauna is channelled through his teaching, where learners will discover how they too can get involved with these amazing creatures!
 Jack currently lives on the west coast of Scotland, and when back on land he can usually be found in the highlands or the islands, photographing wildlife or engaging in a variety of outdoor activities!

 Week 1: Introduction to Seabirds and Conservation